ipta/pulsar-clock-corrections/NOTES.md

 - Github action
 - Delta value / delta t plots
 - Check anomalous points (particularly recent!)
-- Check how to tell TEMPO and TEMPO2 which files to actually use if they're taking our clock directories
+- Check how to tell TEMPO and TEMPO2 which files to actually use if they're taking our clock directories in case they want to choose between (say) TEMPO2's `ao2gps.clk` and the one we generate
     - Tempo - time.dat; files must contain an obscode
     - T2?
 - Clock files generated from other sources (can we take advantage of Astropy?)